How is the CPE course structured?

 This is a theoretical/discussion seminar.
 Topics will focus on issues that are relevant to, and chosen by, the participant group.

-What happens in Open Group?
+What happens in Process and Function Group?

 Time is given without a set agenda for participants to address issues of group dynamics, leadership and authority, to allow pastoral care for members of the group and explore personal issues related to ministry,